insidiousthedev/insidiousthedev/README.md

 # About Me

 Hello, I am Nightmare.
 I won't tell my real name cuz no need for it lol.
-I am a 14 y/o student (8th grade).
-I am a passionate app/game developer who uses Python, JavaScript, and TypeScript mostly.
-I am decent at App and Game development, and meh at Website development.
-I am planning to make a website and start blogging to make money xD.
+I am a student (8th grade).
+I am a passionate app and discord bot developer who uses Python and JavaScript mostly.
+I can make apps, discord bots, and websites.
+I am currently working on my website, which is supposed to be hosted on github.
 I only play COD: Mobile cuz my laptop is, um I don't need to tell just scroll down.

 # Socials